June 14, 2026 · 30 min

 Ginger-Soy Brown Rice Bowls with Green Beans, Corn and Cashews

-Lunch30 min601 cal / serving
+Lunch30 min796 cal / serving

-These ginger-soy brown rice bowls are hearty, colorful, and built around simple pantry-friendly flavors.
-Brown rice is cooked until tender, then tossed in a hot pan with garlic, ginger, soy sauce, and vegetables for a lightly crisped, savory finish.
+These ginger-soy brown rice bowls are hearty, colorful and built around simple pantry-friendly flavors.
+Brown rice is cooked until tender, then tossed in a hot pan with garlic, ginger, soy sauce and vegetables for a lightly crisped, savory finish.

-Toasted cashews, sesame seeds, and fresh scallion greens add crunch and brightness right at the end, making each bowl feel satisfying without a lot of fuss.
+Toasted cashews, sesame seeds and fresh scallion greens add crunch and brightness right at the end, making each bowl feel satisfying without a lot of fuss.

 Ingredients